Washington-University/HCPpipelines/README.md

 scripts mentioned above, you will need to verify or edit the `StudyFolder`, `Subjlist`, and `EnvironmentScript` variables defined at the top of the batch processing script.
-Additionally, you will need to verify or edit the `GradientDistortionCoeffs` variable (again using "NONE" if gradient distortion correction is not to be done.)
+Additionally, you will need to verify or edit the `GradientDistortionCoeffs` variable.
+As distributed, this value is set to "NONE" to skip gradient distortion correction.

 In addition to these variable modifications, you should check or edit the contents of the `Tasklist` variable.
 This variable holds a space